 - Work in careers in biomedical engineering or related fields (e.g. other engineering disciplines, medicine, law, etc.) and will continue developing the necessary skills to obtain leadership positions and other positions of increasing responsibilities.

-- Work in research careers pursuing advanced degrees by applying their background and knowledge towards the advancement of technology and the betterment of society by contributing to educational and social institutions.
+- Work in research careers by applying their background and knowledge towards the advancement of technology and the betterment of society by contributing to educational and social institutions.

 - Continue to learn and to expand and develop their knowledge and skill sets so as to be able to adapt and thrive in a rapidly changing global environment.

-The department of Biomedical Engineering at CUA has adopted the educational objectives recommended by the Accreditation Board for Engineering and Technology (ABET).
+The department of Biomedical Engineering at CUA has adopted the following student outcomes.

-- Ability to identify, formulate and solve biomedical engineering problems and challenges.
+- Student Outcome 1: Ability to identify, formulate, and solve complex biomedical engineering problems by applying principles of engineering, science and mathematics